isabella232/campaign-learn.en/help/content-creation/design-interactive-email-content-with-amp.md

 Currently only Gmail, Outlook, and Mail.ru support the AMP format.

-The video below explains how to activate AMP in Adobe Campaign Classic and showcases the usage.
+The video below explains how to activate AMP in Adobe Campaign and showcases the usage.

 >[!VIDEO](https://video.tv.adobe.com/v/29940?quality=12&learn=on)